Rare (company): Partnership with Nintendo (1994–2002)

 Rare then developed Blast Corps for the Nintendo 64.
 The game sold one million copies, which was considered disappointing by Rare.
 At that time, Rare was split into several teams, working on different projects.
 A large-scaled platformer was set to be released afterwards but was delayed.
 As a result, Rare changed their schedule and released their smaller projects first.
 The first project was GoldenEye 007, a game based on the James Bond film GoldenEye.
 The project was led by Martin Hollis and development was conducted by an inexperienced team.
-Inspired by Sega's Virtua Cop, Goldeneye 007 had originally been an on-rail shooter before the team decided to expand the gameplay and turn it into a free-roaming first-person shooter.
+Inspired by Sega's Virtua Cop, Goldeneye 007 had originally been an on-rails shooter before the team decided to expand the gameplay and turn it into a free-roaming first-person shooter.
 New elements, such as stealth, headshot mechanics and reloading, were introduced.
 A split-screen multiplayer was added to the game by the end of its development.
 GoldenEye 007 was the first console first-person shooter developed by Rare and it was released two years after the release of the film.
 The game received critical praise and received numerous awards.
 Goldeneye 007 remained one of the best-selling games for two years, and sold more than eight million units worldwide.

 Rare then developed Diddy Kong Racing, their first self-published game.
 Originally intended as a real-time strategy game involving cavemen, the game was re-imagined into a racing game prior to its release in 1997.
 It was one of the fastest selling games at the time, as recorded by The Guinness Book of Records.
 Diddy Kong Racing also features protagonists from some future Rare games, including Banjo and Conker.
 At the time, Rare was still working on the large-scale platform game.
 Originally codenamed Dream: Land of Giants, it was a game featuring a young boy named Edison and pirates.
 The protagonist was then replaced by a bear known as Banjo, and Rare expanded the role of Kazooie the bird.
-The two characters were inspired by characters from Walt Disney Animation Studios films and Rare hoped that they could appeal to a younger audience.
+The two characters were inspired by characters from Disney films and Rare hoped that they could appeal to a younger audience.
 Banjo-Kazooie was released in June 1998 to critical acclaim.
 A sequel, Banjo-Tooie, was released in 2000.
 It was a critical success and it outsold the first game, selling 3 million copies.